The Cybersecurity 202 Network:\

 Geer is a security researcher with a quantitative bent.
 He is an electrical engineer (MIT) and a biostatistician (Harvard).
 He serves as the chief information security officer at In-Q-Tel.
 His staff produced Kerberos and the X Window System, his cybersecurity consulting firm was the first on Wall Street, and he and a colleague run the Index of Cyber Security.
 He received the USENIX Lifetime Achievement Award in 2011 and was inducted into the Cybersecurity Hall of Fame in 2016.

-Geiger is director of public policy at Rapid7.
-Previously, Geiger was senior counsel at the Center for Democracy & Technology, where he worked on issues related to government surveillance, privacy and computer crime.
-Before that, Geiger was senior legislative counsel for U.S. Rep. Zoe Lofgren (D-Calif.), serving as lead staffer for technology and intellectual property issues.
+Geiger is senior director of public policy at Rapid7, where he leads U.S. policy engagement on cybersecurity, vulnerability disclosure, privacy, encryption, computer crime, and digital trade.
+Previously, Geiger was senior counsel at the Center for Democracy & Technology and senior legislative counsel for U.S. Rep. Zoe Lofgren.

 Gerstell served as general counsel of the National Security Agency from 2015 to 2020.
 He’s now a senior adviser at the Center for Strategic & International Studies.
 Prior to joining the NSA, Gerstell was an attorney at the international law firm Milbank, LLP, where he focused on the global telecommunications and technology industries.
 He was managing partner of the firm’s Washington, D.C., Singapore, and Hong Kong offices.
 Gerstell also served on the President’s National Infrastructure Advisory Council and the District of Columbia Homeland Security Commission.